A Christian Perspective on Islamic Prophecy

 eBook (EPUB) | 9780268107277 | March 2020

-Scholarly attempts to understand Islam in the West over the past several years have failed to take Islamic theology seriously.
-This book engages Islam from deep within the Christian tradition by addressing the question of the prophethood of Muhammad.
-Anna Bonta Moreland calls for a retrieval of Thomistic thought on prophecy to view Muhammad within a Christian theology of revelation, without either appropriating the prophet as an unwitting Christian or reducing both Christianity and Islam to a common denominator.
-This historical recovery leads to a more sophisticated understanding of Islam, one that honors the integrity of the Catholic tradition and, through that integrity, argues for the possibility in principle of Muhammad as a religious prophet.
+Muhammad Reconsidered rectifies the failures of scholarly attempts to understand Islam in the West and to take Islamic theology seriously.
+Engaging Islam from deep within the Christian tradition by addressing the question of the prophethood of Muhammad, Anna Bonta Moreland calls for a retrieval of Thomistic thought on prophecy.
+Without either appropriating the prophet as an unwitting Christian or reducing both Christianity and Islam to a common denominator, Moreland studies Muhammad within a Christian theology of revelation.
+This lens leads to a more sophisticated understanding of Islam, one that honors the integrity of the Catholic tradition and argues for the possibility in principle of Muhammad as a religious prophet.

 Anna Bonta Moreland is associate professor of theology at Villanova University.
 She is the author of Known by Nature: Thomas Aquinas on Knowledge of God.

-"While Christian-Muslim dialogue meetings and events have been going on for some time in both religious and academic spaces, as an academic discipline with texts and boundaries it is still very new.
-Given its focus both on issues directly related to dialogue as it has developed over the last quarter century or so and on the historiography of Christian engagement with Islamic theology, Anna Bonta Moreland's book can be one of the foundational texts in the discipline." ~Zeki Saritoprak, author of Islam's Jesus
+“Due to its focus both on issues directly related to dialogue as it has developed over the last quarter century or so and on the historiography of Christian engagement with Islamic theology, Anna Bonta Moreland's Muhammad Reconsidered can be one of the foundational texts in the discipline.” —Zeki Saritoprak, author of Islam's Jesus